 Nextdoor Funding, Valuation, Investors & Revenue

-According to Crunchbase, Nextdoor has raised over $455 million in nine rounds of venture funding.
-In their latest Series F round, where the company raised $170 million, valuation skyrocketed to a whopping $2.1 billion.
+According to Crunchbase, Nextdoor has raised over $717 million in 11rounds of venture funding.

 Investors into the company include Benchmark, Kleiner Perkins, Tiger Global Management, Redpoint, and Riverwood Capital amongst many others.

 Nextdoor was valued at $4.3 billion as part of its SPAC merge with Khosla Ventures Acquisition Co.
 II in November 2021.
 Previously, in 2019, investors valued the company at $2.17 billion.

 For the fiscal year 2021, Nextdoor generated $192 million in revenue (up 56 percent year-over-year).
 However, the company still managed to loose $95 million over the same timespan.

 Who Owns Nextdoor?

 Nextdoor revealed its ownership structure as part of its S-1 filing when it went public in November 2021.

 Benchmark, represented by Bill Gurley, obtains the largest voting power in the company with a combined ownership of Class A and B common stock of 16.88 percent.